Key Tax Considerations for 2026 Charitable Giving

 One-Time QCD Option To Fund a Gift that Pays You

-A gift annuity allows you to make a gift to a qualified charitable organization and receive lifetime payments to boost your retirement income or provide a lifetime payment for you or your spouse.
+A charitable gift annuity allows you to make a meaningful gift while receiving fixed payments for life, providing additional income for you or your spouse.

 New IRS Reporting for QCDs

-Beginning in 2025, the IRS has introduced a new reporting code (Code Y) on Form 1099-R to designate QCDs.
-This change will make reporting easier and provide greater clarity for both donors and the IRS.
+The IRS now includes a designated reporting code (Code Y) on Form 1099-R to identify QCDs.
+This helps simplify reporting and provides greater clarity for both taxpayers and advisors.

 Standard Deduction Considerations

-Estate & Gift Tax Exemption – Sunsetting Ahead
+Estate & Gift Tax Exemption – Changes Ahead

 Step-Up in Basis for Inherited Assets

-For 2025, heirs who inherit appreciated assets such as real estate or stocks will generally still receive a “step-up in basis,” which can reduce capital gains tax when the asset is sold.
-For many families, combining this rule with charitable giving strategies can make a significant difference in tax efficiency.
+Heirs who inherit appreciated assets such as real estate or stocks will generally continue to receive a “step-up in basis,” which can reduce capital gains taxes when the asset is sold.

 Inherited IRA Rules – The 10-Year Distribution Requirement

-Recent law changes (the SECURE Act) require most non-spouse beneficiaries (like adult children or grandchildren) to withdraw the entire balance of an inherited IRA within 10 years of the original owner’s death.
+Current law (under the SECURE Act) requires most non-spouse beneficiaries—such as adult children or grandchildren—to withdraw the full balance of an inherited IRA within 10 years of the original owner’s death.

-• This often results in a higher tax burden for heirs, since withdrawals can push them into higher tax brackets.
+- This can result in a higher tax burden, as withdrawals may push heirs into higher tax brackets.

-• Spouses still have more flexibility — they can roll an inherited IRA into their own.
+- Spouses continue to have more flexibility, including the ability to roll an inherited IRA into their own.

-• For donors who don’t need their retirement savings personally, naming Seacrest Foundation as an IRA beneficiary is a powerful way to give.
-Retirement assets left to charities are not taxed at all, making this one of the most tax-efficient legacy gifts.
+- For donors who do not need their retirement assets, naming Seacrest Foundation as a beneficiary of an IRA is a highly tax-efficient way to give.
+Retirement assets left to charity are not subject to income tax, making this one of the most impactful legacy gifts available.

 Let’s Talk!